 As explained below, puppies develop through a number of developmental periods.
 We keep up with current research and conducted a lot of research of our own through puppies that we have bred, have been engaged to work with and consult with throughout their lives.
 Additionally our knowledge base is expanded by our breeding program and through our core business of dog training and behaviour consults.

 You may notice some of the development periods overlap, that is correct they do.
 Sometimes the developmental periods are concurrent, and sometimes there are a few weeks in between.
 Nature is not an exact science; breed, sex, environment etc all play a part in producing these development periods and their intensity.

-Puppies in this period can only communicate or respond by feel, smell and temperature and a small amount of sound.
+Puppies in this period can only communicate or respond by touch, smell and temperature and a small amount of sound.
 They have no control of their bowel or bladder and cannot regulate their own body temperature.
 We will often imprint certain odours like future owner odour, or even some target odours for future scent detection dogs at this age.

-I expect to see movement and activity, especially with the mother enters the whelping box.
+We expect to see movement and activity, especially with the mother enters the whelping box.